James Walker Hood

 James Walker Hood (May 30, 1831 – October 30, 1918) was an African Methodist Episcopal Zion Church (AME Zion) bishop in North Carolina from 1872 to 1916.
+Born and raised in Pennsylvania, he moved to New York and became active in the AME Zion church.
+Well before the Emancipation Proclamation, he was an active abolitionist.

-Before the Emancipation Proclamation, he was an active abolitionist, and during the American Civil War he went to New Bern, North Carolina where he preached for the church to the black people and soldiers in the area.
+During the American Civil War he went to New Bern, North Carolina, where he preached for the church to the black people and soldiers in the area.
 He was very successful and became an important religious and political leader in North Carolina, becoming "one of the most significant and crucial African American religious and race leaders during the nineteenth and early twentieth centuries".

-By 1887 he had founded over six hundred churches in Virginia, North Carolina, and South Carolina and erected about five hundred church buildings.
+By 1887 he had founded over six hundred churches in Virginia, North Carolina, and South Carolina, and erected about five hundred church buildings.
 He was politically and religiously active as well, supporting education, civil rights, and the ordination of women.

 Early life

-James Walker Hood was born in Kennett township, Chester County, Pennsylvania on May 30, 1831 to Harriet and Levi Hood and had eleven siblings.
-Hood fought for his right to ride public transport from boyhood.
+James Walker Hood was born in Kennett township, Chester County, Pennsylvania on May 30, 1831 to Harriet and Levi Hood.
+He had eleven siblings.
+From boyhood, he fought for his right to ride public transport.
 Between 1848 and 1863, he noted that conductors on the Pennsylvania railroads many times tried to remove him from the first class cars, but rarely succeeded.
 He also actively spoke against slavery.

-Hood was first licensed to preach around 1852, and in 1855, Hood moved to New York City and in 1856 was licensed to preach in a branch of the Union Church of Africans in the city.
+Hood was first licensed to preach around 1852.

+In 1855, he moved to New York City and in 1856 was licensed to preach in a branch of the Union Church of Africans.